-- Obtain marketing authorization for Aridol.
-We filed our marketing authorization of Aridol in Australia in January 2005 and in the E.U. in May 2005.
-Based on our pre-IND meeting with the FDA, we believe one additional successful clinical trial of Aridol would provide the basis for approval in the U.S. - Successfully complete the clinical development of Bronchitol.
+- Obtain international marketing authorization for Aridol.
+We received marketing authorization of Aridol in Australia in March of 2006 and received marketing authorization of Aridol in Sweden in October 2006 as the first part of the mutual recognition procedure that allows entry to the remaining E.U. countries.
+Based on our pre-IND meeting with the FDA, the recently completed U.S. clinical trial of Aridol and the earlier Phase III clinical trial that was the basis of marketing approval in Australia and Sweden, we intend to file a New Drug Application (NDA) with the FDA. - Successfully complete the clinical development of Bronchitol.
 We recently completed two successful Phase II trials of Bronchitol for the treatment of cystic fibrosis and bronchiectasis.
-We expect to initiate our first pivotal Phase III trial in Australia and Europe with Bronchitol for the treatment of bronchiectasis in the fourth quarter of 2005 or the first quarter of 2006, and a second pivotal Phase III trial in the U.S. in mid-2006, and we expect to initiate pivotal Phase III clinical trials for cystic fibrosis in 2006.

-- Focus on attractive product opportunities in our core therapeutic areas.
+We initiated our first pivotal Phase III trial in Australia and Europe with Bronchitol for the treatment of bronchiectasis in the second quarter of 2006, and expect to initiate a second pivotal Phase III trial in the U.S. in mid-2007, and we expect to initiate pivotal Phase III clinical trials for cystic fibrosis in late 2006 or early 2007. - Focus on attractive product opportunities in our core therapeutic areas.
 We are developing products that address chronic respiratory and inflammatory/autoimmune diseases.
 These markets are attractive opportunities because of the limitations of current treatment, the severity of these diseases, and because they are treated by a relatively concentrated physician audience. - Develop sales and marketing capabilities in select markets.
 We intend to retain commercial rights to our products in indications and territories where we believe we can effectively market them with a small specialized sales force.
 For all other indications and territories, we intend to pursue strategic collaborations. - Continue to expand our R&D pipeline.
 We were founded in 1998 based on anti-inflammatory intellectual property we licensed from the Australian National University.
-In 2001, we acquired intellectual property that is the basis of our Aridol and Bronchitol product development programs.
+In 2001, we licensed intellectual property that is the basis of Aridol and Bronchitol.
 We will continue to build and strengthen our product pipeline and commercial capabilities, and we may acquire complementary technology and drug development candidates from research institutes, universities and private and public companies.
 These acquisitions may take the form of collaborations, licensing arrangements or outright purchase of intellectual property, research groups or corporate entities.
+In 2006 we established a drug discovery unit based in laboratories at North Ryde, Sydney, which is focused on autoimmune and respiratory drug discovery, and is complementary to the work that has been carried out at the Australian National University.